Noun. a widely held but false belief or idea

 And then add, “and in hindsight, this is what we’d do differently.”

 For Hargraves, that’s an integral part of our ‘collective wisdom’.
-As a community, members don’t just talk about what worked; they talk about what didn’t work.
+Our members don’t just talk about what worked; they talk about what didn’t work.
 What they tried, that failed.
 What they’d do differently so peers can take the good bits and mould them, and maybe, with the benefit of hindsight, make it work.

 “Tell us a myth.
 Something you expected or believed would happen, that didn’t happen, around innovation?”